Monday, March 15, 2010

 Fear Factor

 Now I am in a different season of life.
-I live in a country where I have to wear a head covering and in a place that many people feel is dangerous.
-Actually my family and I just moved here.
-People often ask me, "Are you afraid to live there?"
-And amazingly, my answer is "No, I am not afraid to live here."
+I live in a country where I have to wear a head covering and many people feel is dangerous.
+Actually, my family and I just moved here.
+People often ask me, “Are you afraid to live there?”
+And amazingly, my answer is “No, I am not afraid to live here.”
 What has brought the change in me?
 Over the years, God has worked in me on turning all my fears over to him.
 I am not perfect at it but am getting better.
 I am comforted by his promises and that the best place to be is in the center of his will.

 Dear God, You are an awesome God.
 May I fear you and seek you first in all things.
 Take away the fears that want to creep into my life everyday.
 Help me to be wise in my dealings but not afraid to go and do what you have called me to do.
 May I also teach my children to fear you and give you their fears.
 Amen